- Read More

 Dylan Runne will become the 24th driver in Miss Madison Racing history as he takes over the cockpit of the U-1 Miss HomeStreet in 2023.
 The 2017 Hydroplane Racing League Rookie of the Year is a multi-time National Champion across varying American and Canadian hydroplane racing categories.
 He has competed in Inboard, Formula 1 Tunnel Boat and Stock Outboard categories for over 20 years. and was the first in HRL history to win 3 consecutive championships in three separate classes.

 Dylan’s first opportunity to drive an Unlimited hydroplane came at the 2022 HomeStreet Bank San Diego Bayfair.
-He took Miss Madison Racing’s U-91 Miss Goodman Real Estate out on the Bill Muncey Race Course on Mission Bay during the Sunday morning test session turning 8 laps, all at 138+ mph with a fastest lap of 156.857 mph.
+He took Miss Madison Racing’s U-91 Miss Goodman Real Estate out on the Bill Muncey Race Course on Mission Bay during the Saturday morning test session turning 8 laps, all at 138+ mph with a fastest lap of 156.857 mph.

 Dylan is a third generation boat racer from Rumson, NJ.
 Professionally, he is the CEO of Fenom Digital, a full-service Digital Transformation Agency focused on supporting eCommerce Systems for large retail businesses.